 An enormous thank you to Mimi for sharing her talents on Totoly Nourished and for making my skiing holiday stress-free and beautifully satisfying.
 I also have to mention Miranda and Anna, our dream team chalet hosts for the week, who were always smiling, helpful and huge fun to be around.

 If you are interested in hiring Mimi, an Orchards Cookery School trained chef, for private jobs, please contact Mimi directly at firstname.lastname@example.org

 Top tips for a happy and healthy holiday:

 - Don’t be afraid to ask – Travel companies and hotels are there to make your holiday as enjoyable as possible.
 Whether it’s dietary requirements, restaurant recommendations or simply asking for bigger/smaller portions, if you don’t ask, you don’t get.
-Feel the fear and do it anyway!

 - Pack a snack – My protein bar was the perfect mid-morning boost and kept me going until lunch.
 It’s always nice to have something to enjoy whilst your ski buddies tuck into a Twix and a chocolat chaud up the mountain.

 - Preparation is key – Similar to the above, if there are any ‘must haves’ which you can’t live without for the duration of your holiday, bring them with you!
 The supermarkets are fairly limited in ski resorts so make sure you pack your beloved granola, chia seeds or gluten free oats in your suitcase if you want them to hand during your stay.